Here is what one of the artists had to say:

 - There will be a $20 floor limit for all work sold.
 Do not display sale or discount signs.

 - Approximately 120 artist booths will be placed throughout festival grounds.
-Each booth area is 10×10 with 3-foot alley behind the booth, all located on grassy terrain.
+Each booth area is 10×10 with 3-foot alley behind the booth, all located on grassy terrain with a sidewalk leading up to each booth.
 Tents and display equipment are the artist’s responsibility.
 Electricity is not available to artists.

 - All materials must be kept within the assigned booth area.
 Display, bins, or work cannot extend out into traffic areas.